transloadit/node-sdk/README.md

       file1: '/PATH/TO/FILE.jpg',
     },
     params           : {
-      steps: { // You can have many steps.
+      steps: { // You can have many Steps.
 In this case we will just resize any inputs (:original)
         resize: {
           use   : ':original',
           robot : '/image/resize',